CS514-F17/notes/Admin/labsubmission.md

 The following deductions may be applied to any solution.
 Note, this means that the final grade may be lower than the 85% originally awarded for functionality!
 Make absolutely certain that you have carefully reviewed a revision before submitting it for the next code review.

-**Broken test cases** - If a resubmitted solution does not pass all test cases a 5-point deduction will be applied.
+**Failing test cases** - If a resubmitted solution does not pass all test cases a 5-point deduction will be applied.

 **Failure to address all open issues** - If a resubmitted solution fails to address any in-line comments or open issues a 5-point deduction will be applied.